 The employment agreements with each of Mr. O'Neill and Dr. Romano were supplemented by a letter agreement entered into upon our emergence from Chapter 11 proceedings on June 16, 2022, which provided that the applicable officer agrees to remain continuously employed with us and our subsidiaries and affiliates through the 90-day anniversary of Emergence.
 During such period, the executives continued to receive compensation and benefits in accordance with the terms of his employment agreement.
-Upon the expiration of such period and for fifteen days thereafter, each executive had the option to terminate his employment and receive the severance benefits provided under his employment agreement, including his execution and nonrevocation of a release of claims.
+Upon the expiration of such period and for fifteen days thereafter, each executive had the option to terminate his employment and receive the severance benefits provided under his employment agreement upon an involuntary termination of employment, subject to conditions in his employment agreement, including his execution and nonrevocation of a release of claims.
 In consideration for his agreement to remain employed through the end of the 90-day period, each executive was entitled to be paid an additional amount equal to three times his monthly base salary, which amount would also be paid if his employment is terminated without cause by us prior to the end of the 90-day period.